-Paul Poiret: free fashion exhibition at Christie’s Paris 8e
+Paul Poiret, Georges Lepape: free fashion exhibition at Christie’s Paris 8e

-In Paris, Christie’s opens its rooms in the 8th arrondissement to a free exhibition dedicated to Paul Poiret.
+In Paris, Christie’s opens its 8th floor rooms to a free exhibition featuring gouaches by Georges Lepape and a piece by Paul Poiret.
 This chic and historic interlude invites the curious, students and enthusiasts alike to view rare pieces.

 Paul Poiret at Christie’s Paris: context and challenges

 A major figure in couture, Poiret has been shaking up the silhouette since 1906.
 Here, we bring you textiles, sketches, magazines and objects from private collections.
 The narrative reveals how fashion is thought and made.
-This free exhibition compares creation, distribution and heritage.
+The free exhibition features an embroidered silk muff by Paul Poiret and a series of 13 superb gouaches by Georges Lepape.

 This is not a museum, but an auction house.
 Nevertheless, the displays are well thought-out and educational.
 What’s more, access is free during the gallery’s opening days.
 This free exhibition is in keeping with the tradition of public presentations at Christie’s Paris.

-Fashion enthusiasts and design students alike find this a concrete field of study.
-The clear labels, materials and drawings are in dialogue with each other.
-In this way, you can place Poiret in his era without the need for jargon.
+During a quick visit, fashion enthusiasts and design students alike find a concrete field of study.
+Materials and designs interact.
+In this way, you can place Poiret in the context of his era, without the need for jargon.
 The free exhibition becomes a simple and precious cultural rendezvous.

 “Fashion can also be read in its archives, at eye level.”